Cambrian Way North

-The recently re-opened Welsh Highland railway runs from Caernarvon to Porthmadog, passing through Beddgelert on route.
-This is a spectacular route which includes the dramatic Aberglaslyn Pass and views of Snowdon.
+The recently re-opened Welsh Highland railway runs from Caernarfon to Porthmadog, passing through Beddgelert on route.
+This is a spectacular journey which includes the dramatic Aberglaslyn Pass and views of Snowdon.
 The steep gradients require powerful locomotives which have to work particularly hard on the climb from Beddgelert to the summit of the line at Rhyd Ddu. www.festrail.co.uk

 Great Little Trains of Wales

 Snowdonia is noted for its concentration of narrow guage steam railways, all of which offer highly scenic journeys.
 The Ffestiniog Railway and Snowdon Moutain Railways are both within reach.
 For a truly unique day out you can take the mountain railway to the summit of Snowdon (best to book in advance as tickets can sell out quickly on busy days). www.greatlittletrainsofwales.co.uk

 Located at Llanberis, the excellent, and free, National Slate Museum tells the story of this once extensive industry.
 You can see slate being cut by hand, the huge waterwheel that powers the machinery, and the fascinating quarrymen's houses which show their development over the centuries.
 Llanberis is around 30 minutes' drive from Beddgelert, and can also be reached using the Snowdon Sherpa bus. www.museumwales.ac.uk/slate

 Built by King Edward I after his conquest of Wales, Caernarfon Castle is one of the most impressive and well preserved fortifications in the principality.
 Along with neighbouring castles at Harlech, Beaumaris and Conwy it now has World Heritage status.
 Caernarfon is around 30 minutes' drive from Beddgelert, or can be reached using the Welsh Highland Railway. www.cadw.wales.gov.uk